Hossam-El-Batal/orders-challenge/README.md

 ### 2. **Implementation**
 -Made a single query with filtering to match all matching products
 ### 3. **Optimization and suggestions**
--Added pagination
+- Added pagination

--improved data return object with the products and its total count -An improvement would be indexing the category column for faster lookup
+- improved data return object with the products and its total count

+- An improvement would be indexing the category column for faster lookup

 ### Create Order API